 \subsection{Generalizable PDE Solvers}

-In addition to model architectures, the generalizability of neural solvers, {the major advantage over numerical solvers,} has also been explored.
+In addition to model architectures, the generalizability of neural solvers has also been explored.
 The research mainly lies in the following two directions.

-\paragraph{Incorporating PDE information} To guide the PDE-solving process, the PDE information has been introduced to deep models.
-For example, PINO \cite{li2021pino} imposes explicit equation constraints at a higher resolution to assist the learning of neural operators.
-CAPE \cite{takamoto2023cape} embeds PDE coefficients to adapt neural solvers to unseen PDE parameters.
-Prose \cite{liu2023prose} and PITT \cite{lorsung2024pitt} tokenize PDEs and embed the mathematical expressions to make the transformer backbone aware of the underlying physics.
-PDEformer \cite{ye2024pdeformer} represents the symbolic form of equations as a graph and the numeric components as nodes to optimize the processing of complex interactions between symbolic and numeric information.
-Still, all of these methods, while incorporating equation information, do not leverage the mathematical structure of PDEs for complete and categorized embedding or integrating the meanings of equation symbols within the context of natural language.
-In contrast, Unisolver applies powerful Large Language Models (LLMs) \cite{touvron2023llama} to semantically embed the equation symbolic information and categorize the complete equation conditions based on mathematical insights, thereby better {at} modeling intricate physical correlations.
+\paragraph{Incorporating PDE information} To guide the PDE-solving process, PDE information has been explored in many deep models.
+For example, PINO \cite{li2021pino} imposes explicit equation constraints at a higher resolution to aid neural operator learning.
+CAPE \cite{takamoto2023cape} directly embeds PDE coefficients to adapt neural solvers to unseen equation coefficients.
+PROSE~\cite{liu2023prose} and PITT \cite{lorsung2024pitt} tokenize PDEs and embed mathematical expressions, informing the transformer of the underlying physics.
+PDEformer \cite{ye2024pdeformer} represents symbolic equations as graphs and numeric components as nodes to optimize interactions between them.
+However, all of these methods, while incorporating equation information, do not leverage the mathematical structure of PDEs for complete and categorized embedding or integrating the prior information of equation symbols within the context of natural language.
+In contrast, Unisolver leverages the capabilities of large language models (LLMs)~\cite{touvron2023llama} to semantically embed the equation symbolic information and categorize the complete equation components based on mathematical insights for better PDE solving.